Binary-Kitchen/SolderingTutorial/Cat02/README.md

 # Cat in a Box

 Can you please turn around?
-If you stare, the cat will stare boack in all colours of the rainbow due to RGB-LEDs on the back.
-The soldering kit is very simple and easy to assamble.
+If you stare, the cat will stare back in all colours of the rainbow due to RGB-LEDs on the back.
+The soldering kit is very simple and easy to assemble.

 <img src="manual/images/thumbnail.jpg" width=300px alt="Cat in a Box"> <img src="manual/images/PXL_20211023_201359360.jpg" width=300px alt="Cat in a Box">